How do you guarantee public space in an increasingly divided world?

 In March 2008, the Olympic Trade Mission Promoting the Chinese Product embarked on a quest to China searching for the source of the so-called plastic river.
 The Trade Mission’s first stop was the city of Yiwu, 300 kilometres south of Shanghai.
 This city harbours the world’s largest wholesale trade market of plastic products: Yiwu International Trade City, where one can find every single decorative product desirable to man.

-After Yiwu market’s infinite supply of goods, the journey continued towards the origin of the products.
+After Yiwu market’s infinite supply of goods, the journey continued towards the origin of the many products.
 The Trade Mission visited a number of factories where these products are manufactured, in the coastal provinces of Zhejiang, Fujian and Guangdong.

 Video footage of the Trade Mission